Laughing Gull Foundation

 - Seeks to reverse mass incarceration and affirm humanity, capacity, and potential of incarcerated people

-- Supports college credit-bearing courses and degree programs in correctional facilities
+- Supports college credit-bearing courses and degree programmes in correctional facilities

 Priority Areas

-The foundation uses an explicit racial equity lens in all decisions and prioritizes:
+The foundation uses an explicit racial equity lens in all decisions and prioritises:

-- Grassroots organizations engaged in direct service, organizing, advocacy, and/or culture change work
+- Grassroots organisations engaged in direct service, organising, advocacy, and/or culture change work

-- Organizations with Black, Indigenous, and people of color leadership
+- Organisations with Black, Indigenous, and people of colour leadership

 - Groups that are accountable to and build collective power of BIPOC communities and others harmed by unjust systems

-- National organizations providing support to the Southeast
+- National organisations providing support to the Southeast

 What They Don't Fund

-The foundation does not accept unsolicited applications and only makes contributions to preselected charitable organizations.
+The foundation does not accept unsolicited applications and only makes contributions to preselected charitable organisations.

 Governance and Leadership